Financial documents and calculator on an accountant's desk

 • Your access to the Quebec Parental Insurance Plan (QPIP)

-• Your total tax burden (personal + corporate)
+• Your overall tax burden (personal + corporate)

-A specialized accountant prepares tax projections each year to adjust this allocation based on your personal needs, your age, and your future plans (such as buying a home, retirement, or children in school).
+A specialized accountant makes tax projections each year to adjust this distribution according to your personal needs, your age and your plans (real estate purchase, retirement, children in school).

 Bookkeeping and Compliance